What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-Examples of the text detection results obtained with our proposed method are visualized in Fig.~\ref{fig:visualresults}.
-Tables~\ref{tab:2} to~\ref{tab:6} show the quantitative comparisons of the detection results with the state-of-the-art approaches on all mainstream benchmark datasets, \textit{i.e.}, CTW1500, Total-Text, ICDAR2015, MSRA-TD500 and MLT2017, respectively.
+Examples of the text detection results obtained with our proposed method are shown in Fig.~\ref{fig:visualresults}.
+Table~\ref{tab:all} shows quantitative comparisons of the detection results with the state-of-the-art approaches on all mainstream benchmark datasets, \textit{i.e.}, CTW1500, Total-Text, ICDAR2015, MSRA-TD500 and MLT2017, respectively.
+The ``-" in the table indicates that the comparative method did not report results on the dataset.